YooJihyuna24/travelmate-frontend-backend-k8s/README.md

 # Building and pushing Docker Images

+Replace <your-username> in all .yaml Files to your Docker Hub  username!!!

 Replace <dockerhub-username> with your Docker Hub username:
-Replace <your-username> in all .yaml Files!!!

 ```bash
 # Frontend